b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 **Problem 2**

-The sample size is small (`length(beerVolumes)` = `jl length(beerVolumes)`) so the underlying distribution is quasi-normal.
+The sample size is small (`length(beerVolumes)` = `jl length(beerVolumes)`) so the underlying distribution is quasi-normal (*quasi* - almost, as it were).
 It is called a [t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution) (for comparison of an exemplary normal and t-distribution see the figure below).
-Therefore to get a better estimate of the probability we should use the distribution.
+Therefore to get a better estimate of the probability we should use a t-distribution.

 ![Comparison of normal and t-distribution with 4 degrees of freedom (df = 4).](./images/normDistTDist.png){#fig:normDistTDist}

 Luckily our `Distributions` package got the t-distribution included (see [the docs](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.TDist)).
 As you remember the normal distribution required two parameters that described it: the mean and the standard deviation.
-The t-distribution requires [degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)).
+The t-distribution requires only [the degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)).
 The concept is fairly easy to understand.
 Imagine that we recorded body masses of 3 people in the room: Paul, Peter, and John.